Section Image

 Early 20th-century-era homes mix with simple 90s builds in Darlington Township.
 Most properties sell for $100,000 to $250,000 here, where buyers pay a little more for updated homes with 2,000 or more square feet.
 Homes priced closer to the lower end likely need a few improvements.
 Some Darlington Township residences climb into the $400,000 and $500,000s, offering spacious homes on several acres of land.
 Bidding wars are uncommon in this relatively remote location, where listings typically sit for several months before finding a new owner.

-Darlington Township’s younger residents can attend school within the well-rated Blackhawk District.
-Many start at Blackhawk Intermediate and continue to Highland Middle before wrapping up their studies at Blackhawk High.
-Each public school has an overall score of B or higher on Niche.
+Darlington Township’s younger residents can attend school within the Blackhawk District, which earns a B from Niche.
+Many start at Patterson Primary, which earns a B-minus, followed by Blackhawk Intermediate, which earns a B-plus.
+They can continue to B-rated Highland Middle before wrapping up their studies at B-minus-rated Blackhawk High School.
 Each campus is located within a 5-mile radius, simplifying daily pickups and drop-offs.
 Most high schoolers opt to enroll in at least one advanced placement course for a chance to earn college credit.
 Many of these high achievers are also athletes and regularly make appearances in state basketball championships.

 The population count fluctuates around 2,000 people in Darlington Township.
 New homeowners will find helpful resources on the community website and Facebook page, packed with event calendars and local contacts.
 The seasonal newsletter keeps residents informed of civic news, office closures and details on local gatherings.
 Most center around Darlington Township’s banquet space, a community hub surrounded by a walking trail that leads to a playground for the kids.
 These locals look forward to several annual events, including the Summerfest’s bike parade, the Pumpkin Pie Hike and a meet and greet with the big guy during Right Down Santa Claus Lane.
 “Darlington Days is the big summertime event.
 It draws a lot of people,” Yeager says.